Everyone loves potted plants. Botanical interiors have been a popular trend for decades, and they’re not going anywhere soon.

 Despite the ever-increasing popularity of potted plants, many plant owners fail to take the time to learn about and properly tend to their potted plants.
 Every plant is different, and therefore, every plant has different needs.
 As a plant owner, it’s your responsibility to learn about these needs.

-In this article, we’re giving a brief overview of the things you need to consider as a potted plant owner.
+In this blog post, we’re giving a brief overview of the things you need to consider as a potted plant owner.

 Soil is your plant’s lifeline.
 Imagine soil being the equivalent to the food you eat and the air you breathe.
 For optimum health, you want the best food and the cleanest air.
 The same applies to your plant’s soil.
 Keeping your plants soil in good condition will impact how healthy and happy your plant is.
 Aim for moist soil.
 Plants don’t want soil that’s too wet or too dry.